Your Ultimate Guide to Nutcracker

 PROLOGUE: DROSSELMEYER’S TOY SHOP

-The Plot: The ballet opens in San Francisco on a foggy Christmas Eve in 1915.
-We meet Drosselmeyer a (magical) toy- and clockmaker who’s doing a pretty good business for 5 pm on Christmas Eve.
+The Plot: The ballet opens in San Francisco on a foggy Christmas Eve in 1915, the same year the city hosted the Panama-Pacific International Exposition.
+We meet Drosselmeyer, a (magical) toy- and clockmaker who’s doing a pretty good business for 5 pm on December 24.

 What Should I Look For?
 Look for typical SF architecture (there are 100 Victorian painted windows on the painted ladies) and the interactions between passersby in the 1915 street scene.